WSPO: FM and TV

-Top 40 and AC
+Top 40, AC, and sports talk

 WCSC was a longtime top 40 station during the 1960s and 70s.
 It played the contemporary hits for Charleston's young people during the height of Rock and Roll's popularity.
 But by the 1980s, most listening to contemporary music had shifted to the FM dial.

 In 1983, WCSC flipped from top 40 to full service, adult contemporary music in connection with 95.1 WSSX's launch as an FM contemporary hit radio station.
 WCSC competed against WTMA 1250 AM through much of the 1980s.
 But in 1989, both of the stations dropped adult contemporary entirely, leaving WXTC-FM the only adult contemporary station in the Charleston area.
 WCSC flipped to an oldies format and became WZKG in 1989 and later WCSE in 1990.
 Surprisingly after a short stint, WCSE became WXTC (AM) and returned to a simulcast of its previous adult contemporary format in 1991.
 However, five years later in 1996, WXTC dropped the format and flipped to sports talk.

 During the early 2000s, WXTC was known as "Heaven 1390" with an urban gospel format.
 At the end of 2008, it went to a classic soul music format, which it carried until June 2009.

-The station adopted the WSPO call letters (previously at 95.9 WMXZ) in June 2009 and flipped back to its previous sports talk format.
+The station adopted the WSPO call letters (previously at 95.9 WMXZ) in June 2009 and flipped back to its previous sports talk format with an FM signal on 99.3.
 On September 6, 2017, the sale of the station to Saga Communications was completed.